DaveLampton/Billboard_Hot.100/README.md

 # Billboard_Hot.100
 ### Scrapes Billboard.com for Hot 100 chart data, from Aug 1958 to the present.

-#### Develop:
+#### Develop and run:

     go run main.go

-#### Build:
+#### Build executable:

     go build

 #### Usage:

-    Billboard_Hot.100 startDate [endDate]
+    Billboard_Hot.100 [option] startDate [endDate]

-Dates must be in the form of: YYYY-MM-DD
-Up to twenty weeks at a time may be downloaded per execution.
-endDate defaults to twenty weeks past the startDate.
+Dates must be in the form of: YYYY-MM-DD endDate defaults to twenty weeks past the startDate.
+If a data file already exists it will be skipped.
+Delete it to retrieve that data again.

+Options:
+-csv
+    Writes CSV data files instead of JSON
+-verify
+    Verifies that all JSON and CSV files in the data directory each contain 100 songs.
+(When the verify option is used, the startDate and endDate are ignored.)
+Invalid data files are deleted.

-Results are JSON files that are put into a newly created 'data' folder, and then in folders by year.
+Results are JSON or CSV files that are put into a newly created 'data' folder, and then in folders by year.

-The Hot 100 list is released each Saturday for the upcoming week, starting on Sunday.
+Billboard releases the Hot 100 list each Saturday for the upcoming week, starting on Sunday.
 The official listed date is that of the Monday of that week.